Neuropeptide discoveries could someday help defeat the dreaded cockroach

-Category: Environment Hits: 0Cockroaches are notorious for their abilities to survive and reproduce, much to humanity's chagrin.
+Category: Environment Hits: 1Cockroaches are notorious for their abilities to survive and reproduce, much to humanity's chagrin.
 In addition to scurrying around at night, feeding on human and pet food, and generating an offensive odor, the pests can transmit pathogens and cause allergic reactions.
 Now, researchers have identified neuropeptides produced by the American cockroach (Periplaneta americana) that could someday be targeted by new, more selective and effective pesticides.

 Read more https://www.sciencedaily.com/releases/2020/12/201209124920.htm